About Us

 What if I can’t come?

-If you find that you are unable to come as arranged, please try to contact your former partner in advance and let the coordinator know by phoning 07722 036873 and leaving a message on the answer phone.
+If you find that you are unable to come as arranged, please try to contact your former partner in advance and let the coordinator know by phoning 07722 036873 and leaving a message on the answer phone or sending a text message.

 Are there any rules?

 Parents are responsible for the safety and supervision of their children while at the Centre.
-The Centre has a no smoking, no drugs and no alcohol policy.
-If you have been drinking before you arrive, you will be asked to leave.
+The Centre rules can be found here, please familiarise yourself with them before attending your pre-visit.

 All rules will be discussed in depth at your pre-visit with the coordinator.